 This page shows the CPU Module outputs and their settings.
-These are the 1 PPS Output and the Time Code Output.
-There may also be a third optional output such as a Programmable Pulse Output.
+The standard outputs are the 1 PPS and Time Code (AM).
+There may also be one optional output for the 1U chassis, or four optional outputs for the 2U chassis.
 Use commands cpuoptsconfig and sysioconfig via the console port to change the settings of the CPU Module outputs.
 See Chapter 10 - Rear-Panel I/O for information on the various options.